kundajelab/TF-Atlas/pipeline/reports/README.md

 This directory contains Jupyter Notebooks and scripts needed to generate motif reports.

+Note that these reports are only compatible with the outputs of single-task models, so below, `T` (the number of tasks) will always be 1

 ### `view_tfmodisco_results.ipynb`
 Visualizes the TF-MoDISco motifs, including:
 - PFM, PWM, CWM, and hCWM of each discovered motif